 We are engaged in research and development work.
 Research and development costs, which relate primarily to software development, are charged to operations as incurred.
 Under certain research and development arrangements with third parties, we may be required to make payments that are contingent on the achievement of specific developmental, regulatory and/or commercial milestones.
 Before a product receives regulatory approval, milestone payments made to third parties are expensed when the milestone is achieved.
 Milestone payments made to third parties after regulatory approval is received are capitalized and amortized over the estimated useful life of the approved product.
-Research and development costs were \$1,089,472 for the fiscal year ended December 31, 2016 and \$1,143,453 for the year ended December 31, 2015.
+Research and development costs were \$292,572 and \$1,089,472 for the three month transition period ended March 31, 2017 and the fiscal year ended December 31, 2016, respectively, and \$1,143,453 for the year ended December 31, 2015.